-- Project administrators set up the service project and users. - Agents work on customer requests and add customers to the project. - Customers send requests to your service project. - Organizations are groups of customers that are shared across projects.
+- Project administrators set up the service project and users. - Agents work on customer requests and add customers to the project. - Customers send requests to your service project. - Groups are the Jira groups added to your service project.
+Jira groups are collection of users managed by your Jira admin.
+Learn more about managing Jira groups - Organizations are groups of customers that are shared across projects.